beman-project/optional26/README.md

 ### Dependencies

 This project is mainly tested on `Ubuntu 22.04` and `Ubuntu 24.04`, but it should be as portable as CMake is.
-This project has zero C or C++ dependencies.
+This project has no C or C++ dependencies.

-It does require few tools as build-time dependencies:
+Build-time dependencies:

 - `cmake`
 - `ninja`, `make`, or another CMake-supported build system